cleavr/cleaverdocs/content/documentation/nodejs-deployments.md

 ### Did you set up a database?

-#### Site cannot be reached  | Various issues
+#### Site cannot be reached  | 502 Error | Various issues

 If an app has a database dependency and the database is not setup or is not correctly associated to your app, then it may appear the site is broken when visiting your website.
+For some frameworks, such as Strapi, this may result in a 502 error.

 If your app requires a database, make sure you set up the correct database type, that you have added a database name, user, and password and that your app's database connection variables match how you setup your database.